Research

 “Mother Tongue” as global politics (with Jessica Chandras)

-U.S. school board politics and failures of political communication (with Ilana Gershon)
+U.S. school board politics (with Ilana Gershon)

-Representations of Singapore in western promotional media (with Kenzell Huggins)
+Representations of Singapore in Western promotional media (with Kenzell Huggins)

 Histories of Chicago Anthropology and the Chicago School of Sociology (with Pranathi Diwakar)